 - By 1966 parking structures P-2b and P-5 had been constructed in the central mall, southwest of the CUP. - By 1969 parking structure P-7 had been constructed to the southeast of the Theme Building. - By 1971, additions had been constructed at the south ends of the Terminal 6 and 7 satellites; all of the ticketing/baggage claim buildings had been enlarged at the first and second stories, connecting Terminals 4 through 7; and parking structures P-2 and P-6 had been constructed in the central mall. - In 1981, in anticipation of the 1984 Olympic Games, construction began on a major expansion project that included a new double-deck roadway, a new international terminal at the west end of the CTA, the addition of more than one million square feet of terminal space, remodeling of existing terminal buildings, 8,800 new parking spaces, runway reconstruction, and renovation of the CUP. - By 1983, the elevated roadway was completed.
-The new access ramps to and from Sepulveda Boulevard and Century Boulevard eliminated the staff parking areas and landscaping flanking the 1961 Administration Building and ATCT, including the landscaped entrance plaza, fountain, and flagpoles facing Sepulveda Boulevard.
-It appears that the circular gas station just north of the 1961 Administration Building and ATCT was also removed at this time. - In 1984, the new TBIT and Terminal 1 were completed. - In the 1980s, new concourse piers were constructed at each terminal, connecting the ticketing/baggage claim buildings to the satellites and providing additional gates and passenger amenities. - In 1988, Terminal 2 was demolished and reconstructed.
+The new access ramps to and from Sepulveda Boulevard and Century Boulevard eliminated the staff parking areas and landscaping flanking the 1961 Administration Building and ATCT, including the landscaped entrance plaza, fountain, and flagpoles facing

-LAX Terminal 1.5 Project Historic Resources Technical Report June 2016
+LAX Terminals 2 and 3 Modernization Project Historic Resources Technical Report June 2016